 - Community seed distribution & farmer education to improve agricultural yields.

 will cover a malnourished child's rehabilitation for one month

-child deaths are linked to malnutrition1
+1 in 3 child deaths is linked to malnutrition

 Wherever we can we meet basic needs in our local community.
 Many are too poor to afford life saving healthcare provisions such as mosquito nets or to treat common ailments.
 Such interventions are simple and cheap yet save many lives.